 Perhaps another factor to consider is the availability of dates for the test and how often they are conducted.
 If you want to take the test on a particular date then check which centers are conducting the test on your preferred date.
 Also, if you feel that you might want to re-take the test shortly afterwards then you will need to check how often the test center conducts the test.
 Some Canadian language centers deliver the tests regularly whereas other centers just offer the test occasionally.

 Once you have considered the factors above it’s time to choose a center and with so many test centers – you are spoilt for choice!
-Whether you take your test in UK, in Ireland, in Germany, in Belgium, in the Netherlands or in Switzerland, your IELTS results can open up new opportunities for you all over the world.
+Whether you take your test in UK, in Ireland, in Germany, in Belgium, in the Netherlands, Australia, HK or in Switzerland, your IELTS results can open up new opportunities for you all over the world.
 IELTS results are recognized by over 10000 organizations worldwide and include universities, businesses and government institutions.